Barha-Meherun-Pritha/Microservice_Spring-Book-Shop/README.md

 * Login to mySQL driver with user "root" and password "root"
 * Add database "project_db" to mySQL
+* Set the path of configRepo in application.properties in configServer
 * Run the project

 The application will run at http://localhost:9090